zhongweijing/zhongweijing.github.io/docs/cv.md

 Accompanied and supported an international delegation throughout the whole Games.
 Coordinated logistics, registration, managed the delegation's schedule, and provided seamless assistance where needed.

+- Volunteer for the Big Data and Spatiotemporal Behavior Symposium

+Assisted my supervisor team in managing all aspects of the event.
+Coordinated the invitation and communication process with expert speakers, oversaw the conference registration, and arranged accommodations for participants.
+Additionally, I liaised with the team to align the presentation materials and report content, ensuring a seamless and successful event.

 - Volunteer for the Youth Olympic Games, 2018, Hangzhou, China.

 Assisted in arranging pick-up and drop-off services for visiting experts.
 Managed detailed itineraries and coordinated with various service providers to ensure that expert reached their designated venues on time.